uphold/docs/_transactions.md

 ### Step 2: Commit Transaction

 Once a transaction has been created and a quote secured, commit the transaction using the previously returned `id`.
 An optional parameter `message` can also be sent which will overwrite the value currently stored in the transaction.

+Once the transaction is committed, its status will change to `processing`.

 <aside class="notice">
   This must be done within the time window specified (in miliseconds) by the <a href="parameters"><code>params.ttl</code></a> field of the transaction object.